Tips & InsightsBlog

 A Quarterly Reflection: 11 Important Things I’ve Learned

 It has only been four months since the launch of A Chronic Voice, but I have learned so much over that short span of time from the increased amount of reading and writing done.
 As such I figured that there was no harm doing some reflection, and sharing what I’ve learned.
-Let’s dive right in!
+Let’s check out 12 important life lessons that I’ve learned from this quarterly reflection!

 1. Deeper Understanding of Diseases, Treatments and Self